jue0nkim/jue0nkim.github.io/CUSTOMIZE.md

 │   └── 📂 json/
     │   └── 📄 resume.json: CV in JSON format (https://jsonresume.org/)
 ├── 📂 _bibliography/
-│   └── 📄 papers.bib: bibliography in BibTeX format
+│   └── 📄 papers.bib: bibliography in BibTeX format #the list of papers
 ├── 📄 _config.yml: the configuration file of the template
 ├── 📂 _data/: contains some of the data used in the template │   ├── 📄 cv.yml: CV in YAML format, used when assets/json/resume.json is not found